atpollmann/cf-cli-helper/README.md

 - `aws.region`: The AWS region in which the stack will be deployed
 - `aws.pollingInterval`: The CloudFormation poll interval in seconds for the 'view stack events' use case
 - `aws.onCreateStackFailure`: What to do when a stack can't be created
+- `aws.template`: The template to be deployed.
+If not set, the default `main` bucket will be deployed'

 ### The stack metadata